Loopo79/GlobalChat/README.md

 # GlobalChat

 All the required modules are very old.
 So it will run only if the exact module versions specified in requirements.txt are installed.
+If its been too long since the last use, the firebase db should be re-enabled.